ASU-57: Protection

-Designed to be as light as possible, the ASU-57 featured very limited armour in the form of aluminium plates that were a maximum of 6 mm thick at the front of the vehicle that was either bolted or welded on.
+Designed to be as light as possible, the ASU-57 featured very limited armour in the form of steel plates that were a maximum of 6 mm thick at the front of the vehicle that was either bolted or welded on.
 The armour was only intended to resist rifle-calibre bullets fired by infantry and could be defeated easily by heavy machine guns such as the 12.7 mm M2 Browning.
-The top of the tank was completely open and thus exposed the crew to both the elements and enemy fire, especially in the form of grenades.
-If a crew stood up completely in the tank, their heads would be in view.
+The top of the vehicle was completely open and thus exposed the crew to both the elements and enemy fire, especially in the form of grenades.
+If a crew stood up completely in the vehicle, their heads would be in view.
 Rather, the ASU-57 was intended to use its small size and mobility to avoid enemy fire.
-The open topped-nature of the vehicle also facilitated good vision and situational awareness for the crew, as well as easy access into and out of the tank.
+The open topped-nature of the vehicle also facilitated good vision and situational awareness for the crew, as well as easy access into and out of the vehicle.